BRIGHTON — Matt Spranger likes to fish and collect tackle.

 “He’s a hoarder,” he said, grinning, with Spranger looking on sheepishly.

 Both are members of the Brighton High School bass fishing team, which will hit the road today for Hubbard Lake, near Alpena, for the Michigan BASS Nation state championship Saturday and Sunday.
+It’s a big gathering of fishermen, and the business around the hobby and the area notice.
+There is a spike in the requests for a boat tune up, as everyone wants their boat in top shape for the competition.
+Make sure you’ve got vetus thrusters to give your boat that boost.

 Brighton is one of at least three county schools with bass fishing teams.
 Hartland’s Chris Bee and Alec Lipon won the state title in 2015, and Pinckney also has started a team.